thomasboni/chain_divergence/README.md

 ![platform](https://img.shields.io/badge/python-3.X-blue.svg)

-Analysis of blockchain masternode divergences: simple python script which parse files containing block in input and print blocks with divergences.
+Analysis of blockchain masternode divergences.

+Simple python script which parse files containing block in input and print blocks with divergences.
+It walks in a folder tree containing blockchain blocks and parse it in order to return structured data about divergent blocks containing blocks id, hash, nodes & timestamp of block file creation.

 * Input: folder hierarchy containing one directory per node with all blocks
 * Ouptut: json data of all blocks containing divergences